Samic8/samdawson.dev/src/articles/parceljs-chrome-extension.md

 parcel build src/content.tsx src/options.html src/popup.html
 ```

 and it would generate the three files I needed.
-My extension was written in typescript and react, but parcel mostly likely supports whatever flavor of JS you want to use.
+My extension was written in typescript and react, but parcel will support whatever flavor of JS you want to use.

 ## Static Files